lzh-mb-mod/EnhancedBattleTest/README.md

   You can choose at most 8 groups of troops for each side.

-- For multiplayer characters, you can choose perks, which is the same as in multiplayer mode.
+- For multiplayer battle test, you can choose perks, which is the same as in multiplayer mode.

-- For singleplayer characters, you can choose all the characters in campaign mode, except companions, as they are generated dynamically.
+- For singleplayer battle test, you can choose all the characters in campaign mode, except companions, as they are generated dynamically.

 - You can adjust gender ratio for each group of troops.

-- You can customize the banner of each team in banner editor in singleplayer mode, with copy-paste feature.
+- You can customize the banner of each team in banner editor in singleplayer battle test, with copy-paste feature.

 - Configuration saving.
 The battle configuration is saved in "(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedBattleTest\".

-  The configuration for multiplayer mode is saved in "mpconfig.xml" and that for singleplayer mode is saved in "spconfig.xml".
+  The configuration for multiplayer battle test is saved in "mpconfig.xml" and that for singleplayer battle test is saved in "spconfig.xml".

 ## How to install
 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.